Chitaoji/textpy/README.md

 examples/myfile.py:21: '        self.content = story'
 examples/myfile.py:34: '    print(book.content)'
 ```

-Also, when using a Jupyter notebook in VScode, you can run a cell like this:
+If you are using a Jupyter notebook in VScode, you can run a cell like this:
 ```py
 >>> tx.module("./examples/myfile.py").findall("content")
 ```
 <!--html-->
 and the output will be like:
 <table id="T_eb71c">
   <thead>
     <tr>